jaemannyeh/cwmp_xml_to_proto/README.md

 XML to Protocol Buffers converter for CWMP xml files from https://www.broadband-forum.org

-This is only for CWMP xml files from https://www.broadband-forum.org.
+This is for CWMP xml files from https://www.broadband-forum.org.

-It successfully coneverted the following files to proto files.
+It coneverts the following files to proto files.

 tr-069-1-0-0-full.xml